Herman, Morton, The Architecture of Victorian Sydney, 1964

 Jackson, D. & Johnson, C.

-penetrating analysis of contemporary Australian architecture as we
+analysis of contemporary Australian architecture as we enter the new

 1960 to 1990, 30 years of contemporary Australian architecture is

-in the context of the culture that bought it about and supports
+the context of the culture that bought it about and supports the

-the new buildings.
+new buildings.
 Well illustrated, best value book in the list.
+RAIA

 23 houses ranging from simple fibro homes to grounded, earth